synaq/api-quick-start/README.md

 }
 ```

-**Important Note**

-The detailed usage reporting mechanism is still in the process of being rolled out to all products.
-Billable mailboxes are currently only reported for these products:

-* SYNAQ Archive
-* SYNAQ Mail Management Suite
-* SYNAQ Securemail (including the outbound bolt-on to CloudMail)

-This feature will be rolled out to all SYNAQ products in the coming weeks.
+**Note**

+As of version 6.8 (released 2019-01-15), detailed usage reporting is available for all SYNAQ products.

 # Full workflow examples for advanced operations